This site requires a more recent version of Adobe Flash Player to function properly.

 Lighting market is still unsaturated

 With the demand from the backlight market nearing saturation, the expanding general lighting market is slated to drive LED sales in the future.
-Estimated to be worth US$10 billion in 2012, up almost 100% from US$5 billion in 2007, lighting is expected to generate significant growth for the LED industry in the future.
+The penetration of LEDs as a percentage of general illumination is expected to reach 36% and 74% by 2020 and 2030, respectively.
+(Link)